boazbk/tcs/lec_10_efficient_alg.md

 We do not formally define the notion of running time in this chapter, but use the same "I know it when I see it" notion of an $O(n)$ or $O(n^2)$ time algorithms as the one you've seen in introduction to computer science courses.

-While the difference between $O(n)$ and $O(n^2)$ time can be crucial in practice, we focus on the difference between _polynomial_ and _exponential_ running time.
+While the difference between $O(n)$ and $O(n^2)$ time can be crucial in practice, we focus on the even bigger difference between _polynomial_ and _exponential_ running time.
 One advantage is that, as we will see, questions about polynomial versus exponential time are often _insensitive_ to the choice of the particular computational model, just as the question of whether a function $F$ is computable is insensitive to whether you use Turing machines, $\lambda$-calculus, or Javascript as your model of computation.
 One of the interesting phenomena of computing is that there is often a kind of a "threshold phenomenon" or "zero-one law" for running time.
 Many natural problems can either be solved in _polynomial_ running time with a _not-too-large exponent_ (e.g., something like $O(n^2)$ or $O(n^3)$), or require _exponential_ (e.g., at least $2^{\Omega(n)}$ or $2^{\Omega(\sqrt{n})}$) time to solve.